All Episodes

 And we have, and that is our history.

-And for people to continually look for little nicks and knacks where we're not perfect, and then suggest because we're not perfect, it gives Everybody else in the world the right to think we're horrible is something it doesn't compute.
+And for people to continually look for little nicks and knacks where we're not perfect and then suggest because we're not perfect, it gives everybody else in the world the right to think we're horrible is something it doesn't compute.

-Where was I gonna go?
+Where was I going to go?

 Samantha in Ann Arbor, Michigan.